4 Seasons of Antarctica4 Seasons of Antarctica & Explorer Legacies

 Join the Huskies in an Antarctic storm!

-The Huskies head into their favourite area, ‘Antarctica’, the Snow and Ice experience at 11am, 12 noon and 1.30pm on the days they are at the attraction, for some real Antarctic fun!
+The Huskies head into their favourite area, ‘Antarctica’, the Snow and Ice experience at 12:20pm, 1:20pm and 2:20pm on the days they are at the attraction, for some real Antarctic fun!

 The Huskies are at the International Antarctic Centre the dates below:

 1st – 26th March 2017: Weds, Thurs, Fri, Sat, Sun 10am – 2pm

 27th March – 14th April 2017: Thurs, Fri, Sat, Sun 10am – 2pm

 15th – 30th April 2017: Every day (School Holidays) 10am – 2pm

 1st May – 7th July 2017: Fri, Sat, Sun (Plus Mon 5th June – Queens B-Day) 11am – 3pm

 8th – 23rd July 2017: Every day (School Holidays) 11am – 3pm

 24th July – 29th Sept 2017: Fri, Sat, Sun (Plus Mon 23rd Oct – Labour Day) 11am – 3pm